vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 ![image](/assets/2025-05-20/090.png)

 For the list, we choose a "styled list" that generates an item for each row.
 The principle is the same as with the first data source.
-We have several formatted values and also an image control
+We add several formatted values, as well as an image control.

 ![image](/assets/2025-05-20/100.png)

-Currently it's not possible to bind the url of an image to an image control like we do the data binding with the other columns of the data source.
-For setting the image content to the dynamically generated URL we use the refreshed script of the data flow.
+Currently it's not possible to bind the url of an image to an image control like we do with the other columns of the data source.
+In order to set the image content to the dynamically generated URL, we use the refreshed script of the data flow.

 ![image](/assets/2025-05-20/110.png)

 Here's the LUA code.
-We just loop over the table and set the URL for every instance of a forecasted day.
+We loop over the table and set the URL for each instance of a forecasted day.

 {% highlight lua %}
 local i = 0